rrantxa/Credit_Risk_Analysis/README.md

 # **Credit Risk Analysis: A Machine Learning Project**

 ## *Project Overview*
 The purpose of this project was to create a machine learning solution that would be able to predict credit risk.

-More specifically, the machine learning model that we were looking for needed to be one that able to accurately classify if a loan is **good** or **risky**.
+Specifically, the machine learning model that we were looking for needed to be one that able to accurately classify if a loan is **good** or **risky**.
 Thus, we implemented six different machine learning models in order to assess if any of them should be used to predict credit risk.

 ---
 ## *Results*